BruceRoyce/int_kittl/README.md

 ### Ovservation

-I was only allowed to make changes within the `engine` directory.
+I was only allowed to make (constructual) changes within the `engine` directory.

 ```
 └── 📁rendering